swcarpentry/python-novice-gapminder/index.md

 ### Wrap-Up

+*   Teaching: 25 min
-*   Teaching: 10 min (overview of key scipy modules)
+    *   Overview of key SciPy modules
+    *   How to find and install libraries
+    *   Running Python from the command line
+    *   Other editing tools
 *   Exercises: 0 min

 ## Stage 3 - Learning Plan